henkm/slate/source/index.html.md

 `{"type":"project", "id":2,"key":"0e3e0fee239d849b82b5db788ddcb8e3"}`

-The decoded parameters can then be used to register the devise with a POST to the `barcode_scanners` endpoint.
+The decoded parameters can then be used to register the devise with a POST to the `barcode-scanners` endpoint.

 ### Query Parameters